lnicastro/SatSkyMap/README.md

   -I			Only information about the returned data and number of satellites found ('satellites' object not returned)
-  -T			Use default repository directory for TLE files (def. ./; see sat_skymap_def.h) -V			Return data only for satellites in sunlight (potentially visible)
+  -T			Use default repository directory for TLE files (def. ./; see sat_skymap_def.h) -V			Return data only for sunlit satellites (potentially visible)

 Example usage:
   sat_skymap default.tle -l-29.25627,-70.73805,2400 -p90.5,-30.3 -j58861.5 -r20